The Habitat

 Advertisement

 Summer arrives, and with it comes warm weather.
-It’s the season for fun picnics and barbeques.
-Time to throw open the windows to let in some air.
-And that’s when they sneak in.
+It's the season for fun picnics and barbeques.
+It's time to throw open the windows to let in some air.
+And that's when they sneak in.
 Flies.
 Flies get everywhere, buzzing around the house as though it were their own.
-A can of fly spray is always an effective option.

 01